Giovinco‘s free kick lifts Toronto FC above New York Red Bulls

 While the hardcore home supporters behind Robles' goal in the so-called South Ward made their presence felt from the get-go with a constant din, there were plenty of empty seats in the stadium's upper tier.
 A phalanx of Toronto fans was squeezed high up at the other end, doing their best to serenade the visitors.

-The home fans booed Altidore and Toronto captain Michael Bradley all night, another hangover of the failed U.S. World Cup qualifying campaign.
+The home fans booed Altidore and Bradley all night, another hangover of the failed U.S. World Cup qualifying campaign.
 Midway through the first half that included a F-bomb chants aimed at both.

 Of course, they had had little to cheer about.
 Especially with Bradley breaking up attacks and a dancing Altidore tormenting defenders.